+61475031602 Phone or WhatsApp

 Suitcase Easier to start with a normal size suitcase and bring a soft bag to carry any extra stuff you acquire rather than a huge suitcase.
 Not easy to buy a second suitcase at the last minute on the road.

-Weather At this time of year is warm in the daytime but perhaps evenings and mornings can be cool; a cardigan and socks appreciated.
+Oaxaca -At this time of year it is warm in the daytime but perhaps evenings and mornings can be cool; a cardigan and socks appreciated.

-Shoes Sensible walking shoes such as sneakers or strapped on sandals are the best options.
+• Shoes Sensible walking shoes such as sneakers or strapped on sandals are the best options.
 Surfaces are often rough, and you really want your footing stable so you can focus on all the wonderful things everywhere to look at!
-Pair of rubber thongs or flip-flops are good – often bathrooms can be slippery when wet.

 Fitness We get on and off the minibus every day, multiple times